Tony Stein: Biography

-Stein was born in Dayton, Ohio, on September 30, 1921, to Steve (formerly called Istvan) and Rose née Brandulek, immigrants from Erdevik, Austria-Hungary (now Serbia), and attended Kiser High School there.
+Stein was born in Dayton, Ohio, on September 30, 1921, to Steve (formerly called Istvan) and Rose née Brandulek, Jewish immigrants from Erdevik, Austria-Hungary (now Serbia), and attended Kiser High School there.
 He enlisted in the United States Marine Corps Reserve on September 22, 1942.
 He knew they were the first sent into battle and he wanted to defend his country.

 Stein was a member of the elite Paramarines from the end of his recruit training until the Paramarines were disbanded in 1944.
 Assigned to Headquarters Company, 3rd Parachute Battalion, 1st Parachute Regiment, 3rd Marine Division, Stein fought in the Vella Lavella and Bougainville Campaigns, shooting five snipers in a single day during the latter operation.
 A toolmaker prior to the war, Stein customized a .30 caliber AN/M2 Browning machine gun from a wrecked Navy fighter plane into a highly effective personal machine gun he nicknamed the "Stinger".
 After the Paramarines were disbanded, Stein returned to Camp Pendleton, California, where he was promoted to corporal and assigned as an assistant squad leader to Company A, 1st Battalion, 28th Marines in the newly formed 5th Marine Division.

 On February 19, 1945, he took part in the amphibious landings which began the Battle of Iwo Jima.
 As his unit moved inland, he stormed a series of hostile pillboxes using his "Stinger" and made eight trips back to the beach to retrieve ammunition, each time taking a wounded Marine with him.
 It was for his actions on this day that he was later awarded the Medal of Honor.
 The 28th Marines next helped capture Mount Suribachi itself, culminating in the raising of the U.S. flag on the mountain's peak on February 23.
 Stein was wounded during the fight for Suribachi and evacuated to a hospital ship.
 Meanwhile, his regiment advanced up the west side of the island until reaching the strongly defended Hill 362A, where they took heavy casualties.
 When Stein heard of this, he left the hospital ship and returned to his unit.
 On March 1, he was killed by a sniper while leading a 19-man patrol to reconnoiter a machine gun emplacement which had Company A pinned down.
 Stein's Medal of Honor was presented to his widow on February 19, 1946, during a ceremony in the office of Ohio Governor Frank Lausche.
 Stein was initially buried in the 5th Division Cemetery on Iwo Jima.
 Following the war, his remains were returned to the U.S. for reinterment in his native Dayton.
 Stein, Dayton's only World War II recipient of the Medal of Honor, was buried with full military honors on December 17, 1948, in Calvary Cemetery following funeral services at Our Lady of the Rosary Church.
+His mother Rose wanted Tony buried in a Jewish cemetery, but following his wife's wishes, he was buried under a Christian cross.